ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 * A Client makes requests and receives responses
 * A relay operates the Oblivious Relay Resource
-* A server operates both the Oblivious Gateway Resource and the Target Resource
+* A server operates both the Oblivious Gateway Resource and the target resource

 Connections between the Client, Oblvious Relay Resource, and Oblivious Gateway Resource MUST use HTTPS in order to provide unlinkability in the presence of a network observer.
-The scheme of the encapsulated request determines what is used between the Oblivious Gateway and Target Resources, though using HTTPS is RECOMMENDED; see {{server-responsibilities}}.
+The scheme of the encapsulated request determines what is used between the Oblivious Gateway and target resources, though using HTTPS is RECOMMENDED; see {{server-responsibilities}}.

 To achieve the stated privacy goals, the Oblivious Relay Resource cannot be operated by the same entity as the Oblivious Gateway Resource.
-However, colocation of the Oblivious Gateway Resource and Target Resource simplifies the interactions between those resources without affecting Client privacy.
+However, colocation of the Oblivious Gateway Resource and target resource simplifies the interactions between those resources without affecting Client privacy.

 As a consequence of this configuration, Oblivious HTTP prevents linkability described above.
 Informally, this means:

-1. Requests and responses are known only to Clients and Target Resources, plus Oblivious Gateway Resources that possess the corresponding response encapsulation key and HPKE keying material.
+1. Requests and responses are known only to Clients and target resources, plus Oblivious Gateway Resources that possess the corresponding response encapsulation key and HPKE keying material.
 In particular, the Oblivious Relay knows the origin and destination of an Encapsulated Request and